omkarzadekar/superstore-data-analysis/README.md

 🎯 Business Problems Addressed

-Which customers and products contribute most to overall profit?
+1) Which customers and products contribute most to overall profit?

-Which products and customers are causing losses, and what factors drive those losses?
+2) Which products and customers are causing losses, and what factors drive those losses?

-How do sales and profit vary across regions, categories, and sub-categories?
+3) How do sales and profit vary across regions, categories, and sub-categories?

-What is the impact of discounts on profitability?
+4) What is the impact of discounts on profitability?

-How does shipping time vary by product and location, and does it affect profit?
+5) How does shipping time vary by product and location, and does it affect profit?

 🛠 Tools & Technologies Used

-SQL (MySQL) – Data cleaning, aggregation, KPI calculations
+--SQL (MySQL) – Data cleaning, aggregation, KPI calculations

-Tableau – Interactive dashboards and exploratory analysis
+--Tableau – Interactive dashboards and exploratory analysis

-Power BI – Advanced KPIs, DAX measures, drill-down analysis
+--Power BI – Advanced KPIs, DAX measures, drill-down analysis

-Excel / CSV – Source data format
+--Excel / CSV – Source data format

 🗂 Dataset Description